Thor movies in order

 Thor (2011)

-Let's start at the beginning with a truly iconic film.
-In 2011's Thor, director Kenneth Branagh introduces us to an arrogant prince of Asgard who loves swinging his hammer a bit too much.
-Think Shakespeare in space, but with thunder and lightning.
-The film not only sets Thor's character arc in motion but also plants seeds for the rest of the Marvel Cinematic Universe.
+Director Kenneth Branagh introduces us to a prince of Asgard who's a bit too proud and loves swinging his hammer.
+Imagine Shakespeare in space, but with thunder and lightning.
+The movie sets Thor's character arc in motion and also plants seeds for the rest of the Marvel Cinematic Universe.
 You'll learn about the dynamics between Thor Odinson (played by the perfectly cast Chris Hemsworth), his brother Loki (the ever-charismatic Tom Hiddleston), father Odin (Anthony Hopkins), and mother Frigga (Rene Russo).
-Plus, who can forget the first time we see Mjölnir crash on Earth?
+Plus, who could forget the first time we saw Mjölnir crash on Earth?
+The film also introduces key supporting characters like Jane Foster (Natalie Portman), Darcy Lewis (Kat Dennings), and Erik Selvig (Stellan Skarsgård).
+We'll see this team again in future films.
+And yes, this is also when you secretly fall in love with Heimdall (Idris Elba) and wonder if you'll ever be as cool as he is.

 Thor: The Dark World (2013)

 The second film in the Thor series, directed by Alan Taylor, delves deeper into the cosmic fantasy of the MCU.
 Thor: The Dark World takes us to the Nine Realms and introduces the Aether, or the Reality Stone, a crucial Infinity Stone in the MCU.
-The film feels darker, with a more serious tone, yet retains the humor and charm of the characters.
+The film has a darker feel, with a more serious tone, but it still has the humor and charm of the characters.
+We meet Malekith (Christopher Eccleston) and his brutal right-hand man, Kurse (Adewale Akinnuoye-Agbaje).
+They're two of the less beloved but still essential villains in the MCU.
+The relationship between Thor and Loki gets a lot deeper here, with scenes that show both brotherly tension and unexpected emotion.
+If you're into Asgardian lore, family drama, and cosmic action, then this is your movie.

 Thor: Ragnarok (2017)